FraCorti/hads/README.md

 ## Software prerequisites

-Install the software packages required for reproducing the experiment by running the
+Install the software packages required for reproducing the experiments by running the
 command: `pip3 install -r requirements.txt` inside the project folder.

 Run the `setup.sh` script file to create the hierarchy of folders used to store the results of the experiments.